ptdiocese/StAnneMar/content/_index.md

 jumbotron_bg_img: /img/st.-joseph-the-worker-1.jpg
 jumbotron_logo_img: /img/st.-joseph-the-worker-1.jpg
 alert: true
-alert_announcement: 'Ash Wedensday will be observed on Tuesday, February 25th at 5:30 PM Mass'
+alert_announcement: 'Stations of the Cross are at 5:30 Every Friday during Lent'
 welcome_message_heading: WELCOME TO ST. JOSEPH THE WORKER PARISH
 welcome_message: >-
   We, the parish community of St. Joseph the Worker, in Chipley, Florida, seek